Doing Laundry with Kids

 Doing Laundry with Kids: Getting Dirty Clothes to the Machine

-Of course, you have to get the dirty duds off the child, into the laundry basket or hamper, and finally, into the laundry room before any laundering can occur.
+Of course, before any laundering can occur, you must remove the dirty clothes from the child, put them in the laundry basket or hamper, and finally, put them in the laundry room.

 Here's how to make it easy for the entire family to get their clothes to the machine, regardless of the school-to-practice or gym-to-work rush they happen to be in.

-Place laundry baskets strategically.
+One effective strategy is to strategically position laundry baskets.
 Provide baskets for each bathroom or bedroom for garments needing standard laundering, such as school uniforms and play clothes.

-Then, position a "special attention" or "stain" basket on the washing machine for clothes sporting visible drips, drops, or smudges of everything from finger paints to Cross pen leaks.
+Then, position a "special attention" or "stain" basket on the washing machine for clothes sporting visible drips, drops, or smudges of everything from finger paint to cross-pen leaks.

 End the Search for Sock Mates